 Now she knew what it was to be truly humble, without ostentation at all.
 Compared to that, her former life seemed more loud and demanding of attention than any colorful skirt or shirt.

 She did believe in Austre.
 She loved the teachings of the Five Visions, and the way of life they encouraged.
 Humility.
 Sacrifice.
 Seeing another’s problems before your own.
-Yet, she was beginning to worry if she--along with many others--had taken this view too far to the extreme, looping around in their desire to seem humble so that they lapped themselves and became arrogant instead.
+Yet, she was beginning to worry if she--along with many others--had taken this view too far to the extreme, looping around in their desire to seem humble so that they lapped and became arrogant instead.
 The Five Visions encouraged people to respect others.
 It seemed to her that when her faith had become about clothing instead of people, it had taken a wrong turn.

 She wanted to learn to Awaken.
 Why?
 What did that say about her?
 That she was willing to look at something that her religion rejected, just because it would make her powerful?